ArcticNature/docs/overview.md

 Components and events
 ---------------------
 The full system is composed by several programs:
-  * green-torch-daemon
+  * snow-fox-daemon
-  * green-torch-json
+  * snow-fox-json
-  * green-torch-web
+  * snow-fox-web

-The C++ daemon is the core of GreenTorch, spawning processes and managing services it is controlled through a TCP connection.
+The C++ daemon is the core of SnowFox, spawning processes and managing services it is controlled through a TCP connection.

 The protocol to control the daemon is meant to be machine efficient